Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Bayesian approach for SSR

 \subsection{Sample size re-estimation}

-In the following part, we draw an analogy between the Bayesian SSR and the frequentist SSR criterion.
+An analogy is drawn between the Bayesian SSR and the frequentist SSR criterion.
 The interim analysis is still implemented after a sample size of $N_1$.
 Similar to the CP-based design in frequentist statistics, we evaluate the posterior predictive power at $N_2$ to check whether trial success is likely following the original design.
-In case that the PP curve is not monotonic, we also look at the predictive power at $0$ to see whether stage 1 itself is powerful enough.
-We follow the same idea of ``promising zone" design associated with CP, and the re-estimation algorithm based on PP is summarized by the following three zones: \begin{enumerate} \item Unfavorable: $\text{PP}(N_2)<\text{PP}_{\text{min}}$ and $\text{PP}(0)<\text{PP}_\text{min}$, no sample size increase is required. \item Favorable: $\text{PP}(N_2)\geq 1-\beta$ or $\text{PP}(0)\geq 1-\beta$, the sample size is maintained at $N_2$. \item Promising: Otherwise, we select the minimum stage 2 sample size $\check{N}_2$ whose PP can achieve $1-\beta$, that is
+In case that the PP curve is not monotonic, we also look at the predictive power at { $N_2=0$} to see whether stage 1 itself is powerful enough.
+We follow the same idea of ``promising zone" design associated with CP, and the re-estimation algorithm based on PP is summarized by the following three zones: \begin{enumerate} \item Unfavorable: $\text{PP}(N_2)<\text{PP}_{\text{min}}$ and $\text{PP}(0)<\text{PP}_\text{min}$, no sample size increase is required. \item Promising: Otherwise, we select the minimum stage 2 sample size $\check{N}_2$ whose PP can achieve $1-\beta$, that is